trinerye/language_analytics_2024/assignment_4/readme.md

 ## Usage

 If you want to reproduce this project, please follow the steps below.
-The instructions will help you set up the environment, run the script and explain the available command-line options.
+The instructions will help you set up the environment and run the script.

 ### Pre-Requisites